 Because Zach works in real estate, Dale asked him to serve on the Prairie Homes/ C-U Independence Board.
 Zach served in that role for two years and was then asked to serve on the DSC Board, where he has continued to serve since that time.
 This will be his third year, as the Chair for Tree of Hope.

 We asked Zach what his favorite Tree of Hope memory has been so far, and he told us about a small world story that happened during the 2017 Tree of Hope lighting.
 “I grew up in a really small town near Effingham, called Stewardson, IL.
 So, when I attended the Tree of Hope lighting ceremony last year and ran into a family that I knew from my hometown high school and church, it was really surprising.
 It’s not every day that you run into people from Effingham in Champaign.
 Then, I realized they were the Tree of Hope spokes family.
 I hadn’t realized earlier because Jill, who I went to school with was married and used a different last name now.
 Hearing the vision of Tree of Hope through the story of someone I know, gave it new meaning for me.”

-Zach is also married to his wife of over 11 years.
-They have two boys, Will, who is 7 years old and Christian, who is 5 years old.
-Zach and Brittney stay busy with the boys’ tee-ball and soccer games, and the family also attends First Christian Church and they enjoy spending time together outdoors, most often at Curtis Orchard.
+Zach is also married to his wife of over 12 years.
+They have two boys, Will, who is 8 years old and Christian, who is 6 years old.
+Zach and Brittney stay busy with the boys’ baseball and soccer games, and the family also attends First Christian Church and they enjoy spending time together outdoors, most often boating and at Curtis Orchard.